StreetDreaminn/Pokemon/README.md

 # README #
+## Pokemon ##

 This is a project that retrieves specific information about a Pokemon using a Django RESTFUL API system.
+This project was created to take advantage of the benefits of sending data via RESTFul architecture.
+The advantages of doing this is that it is more scalable, flexible, portable, statelessness, re-usable and cost effective.

 Note that this is just for development purposes and is not fit for live production.
+### How to install ###
 To run the API locally:
 - Create a virtual environment
 - make the run.sh file executable
 - Run 'run.sh' file

+### How it works ###
 ### Pokemon API Requests ###
 ##### api/token #####
 This is to generate a token provided by OAuth 2.0 that the user can use to make the following API calls.